gerald-guerrero/student_enrollment/README.md

 ## Requirements
 - Python 3.13.0
 - psql 17.2
+- Docker 27.5.1
+- Docker Desktop 4.38.0
 - Django 5.1.5
 - psycopg 3.2.4
+- psycopg-binary 3.2.4
-- dgango-environ 0.12.0
+- psycopg-pool 3.2.4
 - django-allauth 65.3.1
 - django-allauth[socialaccount]
 - djangorestframework 3.15.2
-- django-filter
+- django-filter 25.1

 ## Instructions
 ### Google API Setup for Allauth
 1. Go to https://console.cloud.google.com/
 2. In the sidebar, go to __APIs & Services__ then > __Credentials__ > __CREATE CREDENTIALS__ >__OAuth client ID__
-3. Set application type to Web application and __Authorized redirect URIs to `http://127.0.0.1:8000/accounts/google/login/callback/`
+3. Set application type to Web application and __Authorized redirect URIs to `http://localhost:8000/accounts/google/login/callback/`
 4. Continue the application process (it make ask you to fill out an additonal process)
 5. Save the __Client ID__ and __Client Secret__ (will be used later in the Django admin.
 Do not save in repository)